coolOrangeLabs/powerLoadPublic/CmdLets/doc/Import-FilesToDatabase.md

 ## PARAMETERS

 ### -AddVersions
-Adds a new Version if some Files have changed.
-Default false
+Treats a file change/update as a new version

 ```yaml
 Type: SwitchParameter